AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 levels refer to the same Gravity object.

-Within the Gravity object, there are pointers to the Amr object (as parent), and all of the s (as a , LevelData).
+Within the Gravity object, there are pointers to the Amr object (as parent), and all of the AmrLevels (as a PArray, LevelData).
 The gravity object gets the geometry information at each level through the parent Amr class.

 The main job of the gravity object is to provide the potential and gravitation acceleration for use in the hydrodynamic sources.
-Depending on the approximation used for gravity, this could mean calling the  multigrid solvers to solve the Poisson equation.
+Depending on the approximation used for gravity, this could mean calling the AMReX multigrid solvers to solve the Poisson equation.

 Fortran Helper Modules
 ======================

-There are a number of modules that make data available to the Fortran side of  or perform other useful tasks.
+There are a number of modules that make data available to the Fortran side of Castro or perform other useful tasks.

 -  :